sav-che/TL-2/Authors/Thuret, Gustave Adolphe {std. Thur.}.md

-> [!cite] BHL link: this entry starts at [page 335](https://www.biodiversitylibrary.org/item/103683#page/345/mode/1up) of TL-2 Vol. VI.
+> [!cite] BHL link: this entry starts at [page 335](https://www.biodiversitylibrary.org/page/33212377) of TL-2 Vol. VI.
 > Supporting pages: [[Abbreviations|abbreviations]], [[Layout key|layout key]].

 ### Author

 Thuret, Gustave Adolphe (1817-1875), French botanist (phycologist) of private means; studied law in Paris; Lic. droit.
 1838, devoting himself to botanical research after having served for a short time as attaché to the French embassy in Constantinople 1840-1841; in Rentilly nr Paris until 1847, at Versailles 1847-1852, at Cherbourg 1852-1856; from 1856-1875 at Cap d'Antibes (Villa Thuret) collaborating with J.B.E.
-Bornet. (*Thur.*).
+Bornet.
+**Abbreviated name**: *Thur.*

 #### Herbarium and types